*Esta publicación también está disponible en: Español

 Usaquén is a charming area in the Northern part of Bogotá with an amazing array of restaurants housed in colonial buildings.
 The neighborhood is most famous for its Sunday flea market where hundreds of artisans set up shop and you can find unique souvenirs to take back home.
-Staying here is a quick uber ride to get to the Zona Rosa but can be a bit far from the historic center for sightseeing.
-The best three accommodation options in Usaquen are W Bogotá ($$$), Biohotel ($$), and Rua Hostel ($).
+Staying here is a quick uber ride to get to the Zona Rosa but can be a bit far from the historic center for sightseeing since each is located on opposite ends of the city.
+The best three accommodation options in Usaquen are W Bogotá ($$$), Biohotel ($$), and this stylish Airbnb apartment ($$)

 Heading closer to the center of Bogotá is the Parque 93 neighborhood.
 If you’re wanting to stay somewhere safe, quiet, modern, and polished this might be the spot for you.
-There are plenty of restaurants to visit in this neighborhood but the overall feel tends to be a bit commercial.
+There are plenty of restaurants and bars to visit in this neighborhood like Vista Corona, Black Bear, and Cocina Abierta.
 The location is great though because you’re just a 5 minute Uber ride away from the Zona Rosa entertainment area when you want a little more action.
-There are some really nice hotels in this neighborhood like the hip Click Clack Hotel ($$$), EK Hotel ($$$), and BH Parque 93 ($$).
+There are some really nice hotels in this neighborhood like the hip Click Clack Hotel ($$$), Salvio ($$$), and Selina Parque 93 ($$).

 Zona T / Zona Rosa

 Zona T (also known as the Zona Rosa) is the entertainment district of the city with outdoor and indoor shopping, restaurants, and where most of the nightclubs are located.
 The name Zona T because the streets unite in a T shape.
 If you’re the type of person that wants be in the center of the action – this is the neighborhood for you.
 It’s also very safe, walkable, and has the feel of any big city.
-In Zona T, my recommended hotels are NH Bogota Boheme Royal ($$), Selina ($), and BOG Hotel ($$$).
+In Zona T, my recommended hotels are AC Hotel ($$$), Bioxury Hotel ($$$), and BOG Hotel ($$$).

 Zona G is Bogotá’s gastronomic neighborhood.
 In Zona G, you’ll find some of the city’s most prestigious restaurants and it’s overall very upscale.
 So if you’re a foodie that’s into fine dining experiences – this is the neighborhood for you!
 The Artisan D.C.
-Hotel ($$$), 12:12 Hostels ($), and Grace Hotel ($$) are steps away from the best food in the city.
+Hotel ($$$), Colombia Loft ($), and Mika Suites ($$) are steps away from the best food in the city.

 The 7th Avenue (known as La Septima) separates Quinta Camacho from Zona G. It’s one of my favorites in the city because of how charming it is!
-The architecture in the neighborhood is completely different from the rest of Bogotá as it was constructed in the mid 20th century modeling Brittish architecture.
+The architecture in the neighborhood is completely different from the rest of Bogotá as it was constructed in the mid 20th century modeling British architecture.
 It’s the type of neighborhood that you can stroll around and stop in one of the many coffee shops, restaurants, or bars.
-If you’re interested in staying in this neighboorhood I recommend Casa Legado ($$$), Aurora Hostel ($), or Republica Hostel ($).
+If you’re interested in staying in this neighborhood I recommend Casa Legado ($$$), Aurora Hostel ($), or this fabulous Airbnb property ($$).

 Chapinero is where I call home and it’s touted as the hipster area of the city, which is kind of true.
 In this neighborhood, you’ll find Bogotá’s under 30 creatives, young professionals, students, and a large LGTB community.
 The overall feel of the area is a bit more underground with hip eateries, coffee shops, and independent design boutiques to discover.
-My top recommendations on where to stay in this neighboorhood are Chapinero Hills ($), Mercure Hotel ($$), and Casa Lelyte ($$).
+My top recommendations on where to stay in this neighborhood are Urban Heights ($), BOGO 64 ($$-$$$), and Casa Lelyte ($$).

 La Macarena is an interesting eclectic neighborhood in Bogotá that is famous for its laidback bohemian vibe and an international variety of dining options like Argentinian empanadas, Spanish tapas, Peruvian cuisine, and of course delicious Colombian food.
-There aren’t a whole lot of places to stay in this neighborhood, but if you’re looking to stay here the best hotels include El Pit Hostel ($) and Hotel Ibis Bogotá Museo ($$).
+There aren’t a whole lot of places to stay in this neighborhood, but if you’re looking to stay here the best hotels include this BOHO Apartment ($) and Hotel Ibis Bogotá Museo ($$).

-La Candelaria is Bogotá’s historic district and is actually where the majority of tourists end up staying.
+La Candelaria is Bogotá’s historic district and is actually where a lot of tourists end up staying.
 The charming colonial streets, colorful murals, and bohemian vibe tend to draw visitors in.
-Candelaria is near a university so it’s going to be bustling with people that are 18 – 20 years old and the other part is near a sketchy area of the city, which makes overall security in the area a problem at night (and Bogotá comes alive at night and you should be able to enjoy it).
+It’s more of a neighborhood for a university-age crowd as many schools are in the area.
+At night, expect very cold temperatures compared to the rest of Bogotá due to the elevated location in the mountain.
 If you’re a very young backpacker that prefers a laidback area – you’ll probably enjoy Candelaria.
-Selina ($), The Orchids ($$$), and Hotel Avenida Jiménez ($$) are a few good options to check out.
-For the rest of the travelers that are visiting Bogotá, Candelaria is great to walk around during the day, but the other neighborhoods might make more sense to you.
+Selina ($), The Orchids ($$$), and Botanico ($) are a few good options to check out.